 What is public health?
 Who decides which diseases get funding and which do not?
 What are the reasons for health inequality?
-Study both infectious and non-communicable diseases as well as learn how we conquer these on a community and global level our future.
+Study both infectious and non-communicable diseases as well as learn how we conquer these on a community and global level through various methods, including proper hygiene, sanitation, and nutrition.
+Explore the role of worldwide current and future technologies and the ethics and governance of health on a global scale, and discover unique career opportunities you can pursue to make a difference.

-Health Science 2: Patient Care and Medical Services
+Health Science 2:

+Patient Care and Medical Services